 This is the best chance to see some of the old buildings - of Venetian and Turkish design, that Crete once had across the island - many have since been destroyed by the ravages of war and plunder.

-Chania is surrounded by numerous rich options for sightseeing, exploration and discovery.
+Chania is surrounded by numerous rich options for sightseeing, exploration, and discovery.
 Mountain villages provide a view into the "inner Crete".
 The Samaria and many other gorges can be hiked, archaeological sites abound.

 How to get there

-Chania has an international airport with scheduled flights year round and abundant charter flights serving much of Europe during the season - April to October.
+Chania has an international airport with scheduled flights year-round and abundant charter flights serving much of Europe during the season - April to October.
 Buses from the airport are virtually non-existent [see bus timetable].
 If you're not driving, you should take a taxi.
 Flight tickets can be bought in advance for almost all flights via our partner website.

-Ferries sail to and from Athens (Pireas) daily - the port for ferries for Chania is at Souda, a few kilometres away.
+Ferries sail to and from Athens (Pireas) daily - the port for ferries for Chania is at Souda, a few kilometers away.
 When the ferry arrives, if you manage to scamper onto the bus in time, this will take you to Chania.
 But it is best to plan to take a taxi.
 Ferry tickets can be bought in advance for all ferries via our website.

-Of course if you are renting a car on arrival, you can drive to your chosen destination at will!
+Of course, if you are renting a car on arrival, you can drive to your chosen destination at will!
 If a pause in Souda before your first sighting of Chania seems just right, try "Exandas" cafe which serves Illy coffee and the famed, welcoming treat of a "bougatsa" (pastry with cheese or cream filling).